your cart

 Why Japan Celebrates Christmas with KFC

-An unusual tradition in Japan, however, is going out as a family to eat a bucket of KFC on Christmas Day and during the festive season.
+This tradition in involves going out as a family to eat a bucket of KFC on Christmas Day and during the festive season.

 This is not the first time KFC tried to implant itself in the holiday: ‘Christmas Eve with Colonel Sanders’ was an LP produced in the 1960s full of Christmassy songs to try and associate the holiday with the brand.
 But while, in most countries, brands were either treated with apathy, in Japan, ‘KFC in Christmas’ stuck.
 Every year, KFC still runs an incredibly popular Christmas themed advert to keep the tradition going.